Let’s Talk Breathing!

 Need more Energy?
 If you notice yourself needing more energy, you might try taking a few deep breaths, lengthening and deepening the “in” breath and making the out breath short and forceful.
 You’ll likely feel a little tingly in your body and head with the extra oxygenation, like little energy bubbles.
 Just do a few of these.
 Be careful not to overdo as this can cause you to feel lightheaded and hyperventilate.

 Need to reduce stress or feel more relaxed?
 If you notice yourself needing more relaxation, try some shorter inhales and longer exhales.
 Try breathing in to a count of 4 and out to a count of 7 or 8.
 You might notice some sinking, softening, or relaxing sensation with this.
-A great tool when you find yourself feeling a lot of stress or anxiety.

 You can use your breath to take a break, check in, notice your current state, and meet your needs for more or less energy in any space and at any time.